-DOT-HWYS requires a permit for drainage connections (connection permit) from industrial and commercial facilities and for storm water discharge (discharge permit) into the MS4 from industrial facilities subject to an Industrial NPDES Permit.
-The review and approval of connections permits are documented in the AMS Maximo Permits Module.
+DOT-HWYS requires a permit for drainage connections from industrial and commercial facilities and for storm water discharge into the MS4 from industrial facilities subject to an Industrial NPDES Permit.
+The review and approval of connection and discharge permits are documented in the AMS Maximo Permits Module.